 Alternative Careers for Lawyers – By Janice Mucalov, LL.B., September 2009

-For several years now, the Nova Scotia Barristers’ Society has been leading an effort to make changes and improve the licensure processes for IMGs.
+For several years now, the Nova Scotia Barristers’ Society has been leading an effort to make changes and improve licensure processes.
 ISIS and other key stakeholders participate actively on this Work Group to identify barriers and develop solutions.
 Read more…